ray-project/ray/doc/source/advanced.rst

     def train(data):
         return "This function was run on a node with a Tesla V100 GPU"

-See `ray.accelerators` to see available accelerator types.
+See `ray.util.accelerators` to see available accelerator types.
 Current automatically detected accelerator types include Nvidia GPUs.

 Nested Remote Functions